RBUE: A ReLU-Based Uncertainty Estimation Method of Deep Neural Networks: Experiments

 The current neural networks are too confident about their prediction results, proposed and confirmed in \cite{guo2017calibration}.
-This will result in the model making a confident judgment even if the data it has never seen before, but obviously, this judgment is wrong.
+This will result in the model making a confident judgment on the data it has never seen before, but obviously, this judgment is wrong.
 The more confident the model is, the more it will feel that everything is certain, and therefore it will not be able to estimate high-quality uncertainty.
 Therefore, it is essential to evaluate the model’s calibration metrics on out-of-distribution inputs for uncertainty estimation.
 Following \cite{ovadia2019can}, we evaluate model accuracy and ECE on a corrupted version of CIFAR10 \cite{hendrycks2018benchmarking}.
 Namely, we consider 19 different ways to artificially corrupted the images and five different levels of severity for each of those corruptions.

 We report our results in Figure \ref{densenet-cifar10-c}.
 We show the mean on the test set for each method and summarize the results on each intensity of shift with a box plot.
 Each box shows the quartiles summarizing the results across all 19 types of shift, while the error bars indicate the min and max across different shift types.
-We test five different approaches: a single network, MC-Dropout, Deep Ensemble, our MC-DropReLU, and our MC-RReLU.
+We test six different approaches: a single network, MC-Dropout, Deep Ensemble, SVI, MC-DropReLU, and MC-RReLU.
 Unsurprisingly, as the severity of the perturbations increases, the advantages of our methods are becoming more obvious.
-Our methods perform on par with Deep Ensemble and consistently outperform MC-Dropout.
+Our methods perform on par with Deep Ensemble and consistently outperform MC-Dropout and SVI.

 In Figure \ref{densenet-cifar10-c-ece}, We choose the median of all the box plots in Figure \ref{densenet-cifar10-c} to compare the ECE of different methods more intuitively.
 Although the ECE of Deep Ensemble is the lowest under different noise intensities, our methods are the closest to Deep Ensemble among the remaining methods.
-Both single model and MC-Dropout have higher ECE than our methods.
+Single model, MC-Dropout, and SVI all have higher ECE than our methods.